 The delay-lines are used to compensate the OPD between the two telescopes, from the incoming stellar waveplane to the instrument entrance.
 Each telescope has a dedicated delay-line.
+Each delay-line consists of a carriage that can move along rails to adjust the optical path

 Each delay-line consists of a carriage that can move along rails to adjust the optical path length.
 The carriage contains retro-reflecting optics.
-One carriage is fixed, whereas the other (1 for MIDI, 2 for AMBER) continuously moves in order to compensate the OPD for the apparent sidereal motion, slow drifts, and (when FINITO is used) atmospheric piston.
+One carriage is fixed, whereas the other (2 for AMBER, 3 with PIONIER) continuously moves in order to compensate the OPD for the apparent sidereal motion, slow drifts, and (when FINITO is used) atmospheric piston.